marcob/javascript/packages/eslint-config-hubspot/README.md

 Our default export contains all of our ESLint rules, including EcmaScript 6+ and React.
 It requires `eslint` and `eslint-plugin-react`.

-1. `npm install --save-dev eslint-config-hubspot babel-eslint eslint-plugin-react eslint`
+1. `npm install --save-dev eslint-config-hubspot eslint-plugin-react eslint`
 2. add `"extends": "hubspot"` to your .eslintrc

 ### eslint-config-hubspot/base